Glank/chess/README.md

 Usage
 -----

-  Puzzle may be input in FEN notation:
+  Puzzles may be input in FEN notation:

     ./chess -p "8/8/8/8/8/6K1/5R2/7k w - - 0 0"